Blokz101/Obsidian-Vault/GC120 TEMP.md

 Runouts are used to represent corners that intersect with cylinders and have a fillet.
 They curve in the direction of the fillet.

+All dimensions should be 10mm away from the part at least